JetBrains-Research/reflekt/README.md

 the help of the Reflekt project, Kotless will be able to provide access to GraalVM to users of historically reflection-based frameworks such as Spring or their own Kotless DSL.

-We have implemented two approaches - searching classes\objects or functions by DSL and by custom user analysis.
-The first one will be called Reflekt, and the second SmartReflekt.
+We have implemented two approaches - searching classes\objects or functions via a limited DSL and by custom user condition via an extended DSL.
+The first one will be called `Reflekt`, and the second `SmartReflekt`.

 **Restrictions**.
-Reflekt analyses only `.kt` files (in the psoject and in the libraries); uses Kotlin `1.4.20`.
+Reflekt analyses only `.kt` files (in the project and in the libraries); uses Kotlin `1.5.30`.
 Reflekt does not currently support incremental compilation.

 **Note**, we use [Intermediate Representation](https://kotlinlang.org/docs/whatsnew14.html#unified-backends-and-extensibility) of code in this plugin.
 It means, that Reflekt can be used for all available platforms: JVM, Native and JavaScript.